sassoftware/iot-detecting-degradation-wind-turbine/README.md

 <img src="images/data1.png" >

 ### Build and Test Streaming Model
 Just exploration of the energy produced by each turbine is not enough to detect anomalous behavior.
-In order to get timely alerts on the operations of turbines we can use [Subspace tracking (SST)](https://gitlab.sas.com/IOT/accelerators/high-frequency-algorithms-for-iot-applications/blob/master/docs/sst.md) algorithm packaged in **SAS Event Stream Processing Studio**.
+In order to get timely alerts on the operations of turbines we can use [SST](https://go.documentation.sas.com/?cdcId=espcdc&cdcVersion=6.2&docsetId=espan&docsetTarget=n034ho5r1hbu2rn18m68ywshnuq5.htm&locale=en#p0dv9t241gp1ptn13vo75aol2d1b) algorithm packaged in **SAS Event Stream Processing Studio**.

 It is frequently used in the IoT world where data is gathered from many sensors that are connected to each other and have high correlation.
 This approach converts a set of correlated variables to a set of linearly uncorrelated variables known as principal components.
 Because the first few principal components usually capture most of the variability in the data, they can be tracked over time to assess whether any changes have taken place in the subspace that is spanned by the data.